H&M shares tumble as CEO steps down

 H&M's net profit in the fourth quarter reached 1.58 billion kronor, up from a net loss of 864 million kronor a year earlier.

-But it fell far short of analyst expections of a profit of 3.12 billion kronor, according to a Bloomberg survey.
+But it fell far short of analyst expectations of a profit of 3.12 billion kronor, according to a Bloomberg survey.

 Operating profit for the year more than doubled to 14.5 billion kronor, corresponding to an operating margin that almost doubled during the period, from 3.2 to 6.2 percent.